A combined first and second order variational approach for image reconstruction: Introduction

 are studied.
-Another interesting higher order total variation model is proposed by Bredies et al. \cite{TGV}.
+Another interesting higher-order total variation model is proposed by Bredies et al. \cite{TGV}.
 The considered regulariser is called total generalised variation (TGV) and is of the form

 where $\mathrm{Sym}^k(\mathbb{R}^d)$ denotes the space of symmetric tensors of order $k$ with arguments in $\mathbb{R}^d$, and $\alpha_l$ are fixed positive parameters.
-Its formulation for the solution of general inverse problems was given in \cite{BredValk}.
+Its formulation for the solution of general inverse problems was given in \cite{tgvcolour,BredValk}.

-Properties of higher order regularisers in terms of diffusion filters are further studied in \cite{DiWeBu09}.
+Properties of higher-order regularisers in the discrete setting in terms of diffusion filters are further studied in \cite{DiWeBu09}.
 Therein, the authors consider the Euler-Lagrange equations corresponding to minimisers of functionals of the general type

 for different non-quadratic penaliser functions $f$.
 Moreover, Bertozzi and Greer \cite{BG04} have rigorously studied the fourth-order evolution equation which arises as a gradient flow of $\int G(\Delta u)$, where $G$ is a nondecreasing function of quadratic growth in a neighbourhood of $0$ and at most linear growth at infinity.
 Solutions of this model are called low curvature image simplifiers and are given by